Agent::Context

 This gem provides its own context files in the context/ directory, including:

-When you install context from other gems, they will be placed in the .context/ directory.
+When you install context from other gems, they will be placed in the .context/ directory and referenced in agent.md.

 Usage